Almaty City Guide

 Nearby cities and attractions

-Big Almaty Lake is a stunning turquoise reservoir nestled in the Ili Alatau mountains, offering breathtaking alpine views just a 60-minute drive from the city center.
+Big Almaty Lake is a stunning turquoise alpine lake nestled in the Ili Alatau mountains, offering a breathtaking natural retreat.
+It is easily accessible by car in approximately 60 minutes from the city center.

 📍